 Community Response Fund Grants

-Given the dynamic nature of this moment, the fund intends to provide grants on a rolling basis to ensure dollars are deployed in the community quickly and responsively.
-Active fundraising is underway, which we hope will enable multiple rounds of support as the community needs and challenges evolve, and as we gain greater clarity about this crisis.
+Given the dynamic nature of these issues, the fund intends to provide grants on a rolling basis to ensure dollars are deployed in the community quickly and responsively.
+Active fundraising is underway, which we hope will enable multiple rounds of support as the community needs and challenges evolve, and as we gain greater clarity about these crises.
+Applicants who have been awarded a COVID-19-related Community Response Fund for Nonprofits grant will be eligible to apply for additional funding under the expanded diversity, equity and inclusion initiative.

-Examples of potential grants include but are not limited to:
+Examples of potential COVID-19-related grants include but are not limited to:

 - Critical operational support to nonprofits providing services to those impacted by COVID-19